bytecodealliance/wasmtime/cranelift/docs/ir.md

 ## Control flow

 Branches transfer control to a new BB and provide values for the target BB's arguments, if it has any.
-Conditional branches only take the branch if their condition is satisfied, otherwise execution continues at the following instruction in the BB.
+Conditional branches terminate a BB, and transfer to the first BB if the condition is satisfied, and the second otherwise.

-JT = jump_table [BB0, BB1, ..., BBn]
-    Declare a jump table in the [function preamble].

-    This declares a jump table for use by the `br_table` indirect branch instruction.
-Entries in the table are BB names.

-    The BBs listed must belong to the current function, and they can't have any arguments.

-    :arg BB0: Target BB when `x = 0`.
-    :arg BB1: Target BB when `x = 1`.
-    :arg BBn: Target BB when `x = n`.
-    :result: A jump table identifier.
-(Not an SSA value).
+The `br_table v, BB(args), [BB1(args)...BBn(args)]` looks up the index `v` in the inline jump table given as the third argument, and jumps to that BB.
+If `v` is out of bounds for the jump table, the default BB (second argument) is used instead.

 Traps stop the program because something went wrong.
 The exact behavior depends on the target instruction set architecture and operating system.
 There are